 Your first decision is where you’ll use the lights.
 You’ll find three options: indoor only, indoor/outdoor, and outdoor.
 While it’s generally okay to use outdoor lights inside the house, the opposite is not safe.
 Never use indoor-only lights outside, where moisture and weather exposure could short them out, creating a fire hazard.
-Of the three, indoor/outdoor lights are the most practical option if you like to change up your holiday décor each year or don’t want to be bothered separating lights by type.
+Of the three, indoor/outdoor lights are the most practical option if you like to change up your holiday décor each year or don’t want to be bothered by separating lights by type.

 LED vs. Incandescent

 LED lights have surpassed incandescent string lights in popularity, although you can still find the older incandescent variety.
 Here’s what you need to know about the differences between the two types.

 - Incandescent lights only have two advantages over LED lights: They are less expensive, and the bulbs give a warm glow that has a vintage appeal.

 - While LED Christmas lights do cost more at purchase—often twice the price of incandescent string lights—you’ll recoup your expense over the next few holiday seasons.
-LED bulbs use approximately 10 percent the amount of electricity as an equal-size incandescent bulb and last two to three times longer.
+LED bulbs use approximately 10 percent of the amount of electricity as an equal-size incandescent bulb and last two to three times longer.
 They also burn cool, unlike incandescent bulbs which can heat up enough to burn your fingers, and feature plastic shells (not glass) that are less likely to shatter or flake off coloring.

 Bulb Shape, Size, and Color

 While the traditional “teardrop” Christmas light is still the most popular, closely followed by round or globe bulbs, you’ll find a wide array of other options.
 Icicles and snowflakes are fairly common, as are rope lights, which enclose the lights in a clear plastic tube.
 Shape and size are a matter of preference, so choose your favorite, or mix and match around your home.